ARMmbed/BLEIntros/Docs/Advanced/HighData.md

 2. [Transfer often](#often): reducing the interval between connection events.

 <a name="fast">
-##Transfer Without Waiting for a Response
+##Transfer without waiting for a response
 </a>

 To decrease the time between successive packets, we can send and receive data between a client and server without waiting for a response after each message.
 The BLE standard defines a command and message pair for this: